Kal-nir/contactbridge-project/README.md

 # Instructions

 The backend and frontend must be used separately.
 They can be found in the releases as part of a zip file.
-However if you cloned the repository, they can be found in the build folders.
+However if you cloned the repository, they can be found in the builds folders.
 The build folder should cater to different platforms, with each subfolders containing their own executable files.
 The backend must be runned from a termnial, and the frontend must be launched directly since it's a GUI.